 Different from other approaches to industrial design, Georgia Tech sees this discipline as an “art that operates the intersection of design, technology, and business.”
 This 130-credit hour course of study includes core classes such as Industrial Design Fundamentals 1 and 2 and major requirements like Digital Design Methods, 3D Modeling, and Human Factors in Design.

 You have the option of completing this program through the international plan, where you spend two semesters at an industrial design program in another country!
 Thinking about becoming an industrial design student at Georgia Tech?
-Check out a virtual tour here.
 Georgia Tech’s programs are accredited by the National Association of Schools of Art and Design (NASAD).

 University of Cincinnati – Main Campus